stuartofmt/DuetMonitor/README.md

 http://localhost:8090/?monitors=('paused')              # Only send email if the printer pauses.
 ```

-- display={instructions}<br>
+- nodisplay={instructions}<br>
 Examples:
 ```
-http://localhost:8090/?display=start # Send email on display message changes http://localhost:8090/?display=stop  # Ignore display message changes
+http://localhost:8090/?nodisplay=False # Send email on display message changes http://localhost:8090/?nodisplay=True  # Ignore display message changes
 ```
-If display is enabled - you can (for example) send an email using M117.
+If display is on - you can (for example) send an email using M117.

 ---
 - To={a valid email address}